bashdot/bashdot/README.md

 bashdot install default work
 ```

-Bashdot will symlink all the files in the default and work directories within profiles
-into your home directory while prepending a "period".
+Bashdot will symlink all the files in the default and work into your home directory
+while prepending a period (prepending a period prevents all files from being hidden in
+the source directory).

+When run in the [starter repo](https://github.com/bashdot/bashdot_profiles), the above command
-The above command would create the following symlinks:
+would create the following symlinks:

 ```sh
 lrwxrwxrwx 1 brett brett   28 Mar  8 09:03 .bashrc -> /brett/bashdot/profiles/default/bashrc